tekprodige/My-Smart-Contracts/README.md

 ### Try Smart Contracts

-To examine or deploy one of the contracts simply;
+To examine or deploy one of the contracts simply:

 1) Go to [remix]("https://remix.ethereum.org/")
 2) Paste the code from smart contract